There Are Several Paths to Membership Eligibility

 PT Post-Professional Students

 You must submit verification that you are enrolled full-time in an advanced post-professional program or APTA-accredited residency or fellowship program, or a postdoctoral research fellowship, know your anticipated completion date, and meet all of the qualifications for physical therapist membership (see above).Transition DPT students are not eligible for PT post-professional student membership.
 This member category is limited to five years for a doctoral program, two years for a master's program, and two years for an APTA-accredited post-professional residency or fellowship program, or postdoctoral research fellowship.
 Annually at renewal, members who are enrolled full time in an advanced post-professional program or APTA-accredited residency or fellowship program can continue to qualify for reduced dues.
-Join online (preferred) or download a an application form.
+Join online (preferred) or access our member application form.
 Don’t forget your verification form.

 Students of Physical Therapy